-protocol One of the following values: appletalk , decnet , dlsw , ip , ipx , llc2 , and rsrb . protocol-address Destination protocol address. dlci DLCI number used to connect to the specified protocol address on the interface.
-Acceptable numbers are integers from 16 through 1007, inclusive. vc-bundle vc-bundle-name A specific Frame Relay PVC bundle configured on the interface. broadcast (Optional) Forwards broadcasts to this address when multicast is not enabled (see the frame-relay multicast-dlci command for more information about multicasts).
-This keyword also simplifies the configuration of Open Shortest Path First (OSPF) (see the "Usage Guidelines" section for more detail). ietf (Optional) Internet Engineering Task Force (IETF) form of Frame Relay encapsulation, based on RFC 1490 and RFC 2427.
-Used when the router or access server is connected to another vendor's equipment across a Frame Relay network. cisco (Optional) Cisco-proprietary encapsulation method consisting of a four-byte header, with two bytes to identify the DLCI and two bytes to identify the packet type. payload-compression (Optional) Enables payload compression. packet-by-packet (Optional) Packet-by-packet payload compression using the Stacker method.
+protocol Supported protocol, bridging, or logical link control keywords: appletalk, decnet, dlsw, ip, ipx, llc2, rsrb, vines, and xns. protocol-address Destination protocol address. dlci DLCI number used to connect to the specified protocol address on the interface. broadcast (Optional) Forwards broadcasts to this address when multicast is not enabled (see the frame-relay multicast-dlci command for more information about multicasts).
+This keyword also simplifies the configuration of Open Shortest Path First (OSPF) (see the "Usage Guidelines" section for more detail). ietf (Optional) Internet Engineering Task Force (IETF) form of Frame Relay encapsulation.
+Used when the router or access server is connected to the equipment of another vendor across a Frame Relay network. cisco (Optional) Cisco encapsulation method. payload-compress (Optional) Enables payload compression. packet-by-packet (Optional) Packet-by-packet payload compression using the Stacker method. frf9 stac (Optional) FRF.9 compression using the Stacker method: If the router contains a compression service adapter (CSA), compression is performed in the CSA hardware (hardware compression).
+If the CSA is not available, compression is performed in the software installed on the VIP2 (distributed compression). • If the second-generation Versatile Interface Processor (VIP2) is not available, compression is performed in the main processor of the router (software compression). data-stream stac (Optional) Data-stream compression using the Stacker method: If the router contains a CSA, compression is performed in the CSA hardware (hardware compression). • If the CSA is not available, compression is performed in the main processor of the router (software compression).